laravel-notification-channels/ionic-push-notifications/README.md

 - `message()`: The message content of your notification (for all platforms).
 Can be overwritten by platform specific `message` method (see below).
 - `sound()`: The title of your notification (for all platforms).
 Can be overwritten by platform specific `sound` method (see below).
 - `payload()`: An array of data to send with your notification.
 Can be overwritten by platform specific `payload` method (see below).
+- `scheduled()`: Schedule a notification for future delivery.
+Accept `DateTime` object or a date as a string.

 #### iOS specific methods
 [See here](http://docs.ionic.io/v2.0.0-beta/docs/push-sending-push#section-basic-api-usage) for full details on these methods.